The world's most comprehensive musculoskeletal biobank.

 Start a conversation

-For specimen access, SRA inquiries, feasibility questions, or media and philanthropic partnerships — reach us directly.
+For specimen access, contract inquiries, feasibility questions, or media and philanthropic partnerships — reach us directly.

 biobank.bethel@pitt.eduUniversity of Pittsburgh · Department of Orthopaedic Surgery